 Helping Others

-If you’re constantly worried about which students are being left behind, an instructional design degree gives you the opportunity to identify these students, build support structures and help them succeed.
+If you’re constantly worried about which students are being left behind, an instructional design degree allows you to identify these students, build support structures, and help them succeed.

 Improving Family Life